freeCodeCamp/freeCodeCamp/docs/moderator-handbook.md

   Moderator: @username Please use Codepen or Pastebin when posting large amounts of code, because it disrupts the chat for everyone and could be considered spamming according to our Code of Conduct.

-- For mild and unintentional violations of the code of conduct
+- For mild and unintentional violations of the code of conduct:

   Moderator: This is a friendly reminder for everyone to follow the code of conduct: https://code-of-conduct.freecodecamp.org/

 7. **Don’t brag about being a moderator**
    Do not see yourself as above the community.
 You are the community.
 And the community has trusted you to help protect something rare that we all share - a _welcoming_ place for new developers.
-   If you brag about being a moderator, people may feel uneasy around you, in the same way, that people may feel uneasy around a police officer, even if they’re doing nothing wrong.
+   If you brag about being a moderator, people may feel uneasy around you, in the same way that people may feel uneasy around a police officer, even if they’re doing nothing wrong.
 This is just human nature.

 8. **Don’t contradict other moderators**
    If you disagree with the action of a moderator, talk with them in private or bring it up in the #mod-chat channel.
-Never override a ban, and never contradict the other moderator(s) publicly.
-Instead, have a cool-headed discussion in mod-chat and convince the moderator that they themselves should reverse their ban or change their point of view.
+Never override a moderator's action, and never contradict the other moderator(s) publicly.
+Instead, have a cool-headed discussion in #mod-chat and convince the moderator that they themselves should reverse their ban or change their point of view.
    Remember: we’re all on the same team.
 We want to dignify the role of moderators and present a unified front.

 9. **Talk with other moderators**